near/docs/docs/tutorials/contracts/nfts/4-core.md

 Up until this point, you've created a simple NFT smart contract that allows users to mint tokens and view information using the [enumeration standards](https://nomicon.io/Standards/NonFungibleToken/Enumeration.html).
 Today, you'll expand your smart contract to allow for users to not only mint tokens, but transfer them as well.

 As we did in the [minting tutorial](/docs/tutorials/contracts/nfts/minting), let's break down the problem into multiple subtasks to make our lives easier.
-As you saw before, when a token is minted, information is stored in 3 places:
+When a token is minted, information is stored in 3 places:

 - **tokens_per_owner**: set of tokens for each account.
 - **tokens_by_id**: maps a token ID to a `Token` object.